Corona Rigidity: Absoluteness

-This problem introduced in \S\ref{S.Intro} can be construed as follows.
+The problem introduced in \S\ref{S.Intro} can be construed as follows.
 Given a Borel structure $\cM$ (in this paper we mostly considered Boolean algebras and \cstar-algebras, only because these are the contexts in which we had something to say), consider the space of congruences of $\cM$.
 In our case, congruences were given by ideals, but depending on the category one can consider normal subgroups or arbitrary equivalence relations that are congruences with respect to the algebraic and relational structure of $\cM$.
-For a pair of Borel structures $\cM$ and $\cN$ of the same signature and congruences $\cI,\cJ$ of $\cM$ and $\cN$, respectively, consider the following two questions. \begin{enumerate} \item Is the assertion that $\cM/\cI\cong \cN/\cJ$ relatively consistent with $\ZFC$? \item Is the assertion that $\cM/\cI\cong \cN/\cJ$ provable in $\ZFC$? \end{enumerate} If $\cI$ and $\cJ$ are Borel, or even projective, then the assertion that $\cM/\cI\cong \cN/\cJ$ is a $\Sigma^2_1$ statement: \begin{quote} There exists $f\colon \cM\to \cN$ such that $\Phi_f([a]_\cI)=[f(a)]_\cJ$ is well-defined and an isomorphism between $\cM/\cI$ and~$\cN/\cJ$. \end{quote} By Woodin's $\Sigma^2_1$-absoluteness theorem (see e.g.,~\cite{Lar:Stationary}), if~\ref{10.abs.1} can be forced to hold and there are class many measurable Woodin cardinals in the universe, then $\cM/\cI\cong \cN/\cJ$ in every forcing extension that satisfies $\CH$.
+For a pair of Borel structures $\cM$ and $\cN$ of the same signature and congruences $\cI,\cJ$ of $\cM$ and $\cN$, respectively, consider the following two questions. \begin{enumerate} \item Is the assertion that $\cM/\cI\cong \cN/\cJ$ relatively consistent with $\ZFC$? \item Is the assertion that $\cM/\cI\cong \cN/\cJ$ provable in $\ZFC$? \end{enumerate} We start with \ref{10.abs.1}, deferring the discussion of (a modified form of) \ref{10.abs.2} to \S\ref{S.Non-isomorphism}.
+If $\cI$ and $\cJ$ are Borel, or even projective, then the assertion that $\cM/\cI\cong \cN/\cJ$ is a $\Sigma^2_1$ statement: \begin{quote} There exists $f\colon \cM\to \cN$ such that $\Phi_f([a]_\cI)=[f(a)]_\cJ$ is well-defined and an isomorphism between $\cM/\cI$ and~$\cN/\cJ$. \end{quote} By Woodin's $\Sigma^2_1$-absoluteness theorem (see e.g.,~\cite{Lar:Stationary}), if~\ref{10.abs.1} can be forced to hold and there are class many measurable Woodin cardinals in the universe, then $\cM/\cI\cong \cN/\cJ$ in every forcing extension that satisfies $\CH$.
 For metamathematical reasons, this is strictly weaker than the assertion that if $\cM/\cI\cong \cN/\cJ$ is relatively consistent with $\ZFC$ then $\CH$ implies it.
-Nevertheless, this observation usually gives a good lead on how to approach a problem at hand, shifting focus from set-theoretic methods to model-theoretic analysis of the theories of $\cM/\cI$ and $\cN/\cJ$, as well as the saturation properties of these structures.\footnote{As we have seen in \S\ref{S.Cohomology}, in the case of \cstar-algebras model theory has to be supplemented by other methods.} This analysis has descriptive-set theoretic flavour.
+Nevertheless, this observation usually gives a good lead on how to approach a problem at hand, shifting focus from set-theoretic methods to model-theoretic analysis of the theories of $\cM/\cI$ and $\cN/\cJ$, as well as the saturation properties of these structures.\footnote{As we have seen in \S\ref{S.Cohomology}, in the case of \cstar-algebras model theory has to be supplemented by other methods.}